nimdone/nimdone-88471/src/pages/index.md

             type: action
         type: feature_item
     type: section_features
-meta_title: 'Nimdone: Innovative way to search pubmed and make powerpoint persentations'
+meta_title: 'Nimdone: Innovative way to search pubmed and make powerpoint presentations'
 meta_description: >-
   Nimdone is a custom-built tool to make powerpoint presentations in medicine.
   It offers a new search experience within PubMed, user can organize papers into